udacity/RoboND-Segmentation-Lab/README.md

 # Make sure the environment is activated!
 jupyter notebook
 ```
 The Jupyter interface will open in your browser.
 You can then access the cloned repo and the Jupyter Notebook from there.
-We are specifically working with the `student_notebook.ipynb` which can be found in following path `code/segmentation_lab.ipynb`.
+We are specifically working with the `segmentation_lab.ipynb` which can be found in following path `code/segmentation_lab.ipynb`.

 #### Download the Data